dil-dabalogh/planforge/docs/README.md

 - **Performance**: Optimized for 100-200 work items
 - **Browser**: Modern browsers with Canvas support
 - **Dependencies**: Finish-to-Start (FS) relationships only
+- **Assets**: All fonts and icons are embedded in production builds
+- **Security**: JavaScript code is obfuscated in production builds

 ## Architecture